-Signs may also be used to identify secondary sites such as loading docks and service areas, especially those that are hard to find.
+Signs may also be used to identify secondary sites such as loading docks and service areas-especially those that are hard to find.
 Secondary signs may be free-standing on a concrete base, or mounted to the wall of the building, depending on need and location.

-Consult the University Planner's Office to determine if a driectional or secondary sign is warranted for a specific facility or location.
+Consult Planning and Communication to determine if a directional or secondary sign is warranted for a specific facility or location.